A global issue. A crisis in Kenya

-Will you stand against the needless slaughter of working donkeys in Kenya?
+Will you stand against the slaughter of working donkeys?

-Hundreds of thousands of donkeys are slaughtered and exported from Africa annually, causing donkey numbers across the continent to decimate.
-They are driven by demand from China, as hides are boiled to produce ‘ejiao’, a gelatin used in traditional Chinese medicine.
+Hundreds of thousands of donkeys are slaughtered for their skins and exported anually, mostly from Africa, causing donkey numbers across the continent to decimate.
+It is driven by demand from China, as skins are boiled to produce ‘ejiao’, a gelatin used in traditional Chinese medicine.

 Donkeys are often stolen from families who depend on them for their livelihoods – families often already struggling and living below the poverty line.